-As most of us know, the most incredible dance legends have trained and performed within these magnificent walls, making the Wetsmor iconic in the world of dance.
+As most of us know, the most incredible dance legends have trained and performed within these magnificent walls, making the Westmor iconic in the world of dance.
 But did you know that these walls hold even greater history, starting in the 1930's?
+The studio was built of a founding father of cinema in the United States and American filmmaker Cecil Blount DeMille.

 Take a look at the historical photo on the right.
 You're looking at the same room the Westmor Studio resides in today!
 The windows you see in the photo have not changed since the studio opened.